-Initiatives fiscally hosted by OCF can have employees, with access to benefits like health insurance.
-Costs related to employment are paid from the initiative's budget, with OCF as the employer.
+Collectives fiscally hosted by OCF can have employees, with access to benefits like health insurance.
+Costs related to employment are paid from the Collective's budget, with OCF as the employer.

 How it works

 The Collective admins define who to hire (themselves or others), how much to pay in salaries, and the job descriptions.
 Collectives decide their own internal management structure, work practices, hours, and other day to day aspects of the job.

 OCF ensures legal compliance with employment regulations, and takes care of payroll, liability, taxes, workers comp, and all the paperwork.